dmak/jaxb-xew-plugin/README.md

 #### maven-jaxb2-plugin

-Note: `maven-jaxb2-plugin` prior to v0.8.0 was compiled against JAXB XJC API which is not compatible with this plugin.
-Version 0.8.1 is guaranteed to work, versions 0.8.2 and 0.8.3 should also work fine.
+Note: `maven-jaxb2-plugin` prior to v0.8.0 was compiled against JAXB XJC API which _is not compatible with this plugin_.
+Version 0.8.1 is guaranteed to work, versions 0.8.2 and later should also work fine.
 ```xml
 <plugin>
 	<groupId>org.jvnet.jaxb2.maven2</groupId>